For Current Students

 All graduate students in Politics are candidates for the Ph.D.
 There is no separate M.A. program.
 The M.A. may be awarded as an incidental degree for students continuing to the Ph.D. or as a terminal degree for those leaving the program.
 The departmental requirements for the Ph.D. fall into six categories, listed below and described in more detail in the program regulations and graduate student handbook.

 - Attain a passing grade in 12 to 14 seminars in the first two to three years of enrollment.
 Attend and actively participate in a year-long weekly research seminar in their main field every year.

 - Successfully complete a workshop in Responsible Conduct of Research.

-- Successfully write at least three research papers in seminars, including one in the first year, and an independent, article-length, directed research paper (the “591”) in the second year.
+- Successfully write at least three research papers, including at least two by the end of the second year, and an independent, article-length, directed research paper (the “591”) in the second year.

 - Pass the General Examination in three fields, normally by May of the third year.